-- Does This Remind You of Anything?: Mothra's roar and sound when she about summon her eggs with her power reminds you with a painful sound when woman about giving a birth.
+- Does This Remind You of Anything?: Mothra's roars and sounds when she's laying her eggs are reminiscent of a woman screaming during childbirth.

 - Expy: Death Ghidorah a.k.a DesGhidorah is basically a wholesale adaptation of the scrapped 1990 incarnation of Bagan from the unmade "Mothra vs. Bagan" in terms of both role and function.

 - Dark Is Evil: Contrasting with the Moll and Lora and the fluffy Mothra, Belvera wears a black getup, and commands the Dragon/Hydra-like Death Ghidorah.

 - Distressed Dude: Mr. Goto.
 His wife has to come and rescue him.

 - Dub Name Change: Death Ghidorah to its Japanese pronounciation, DesGhidorah.
 This is strange since the dub had no problem using words like "die" or "kill."

 - Heroic Sacrifice: Mothra for her son, Leo.

 - Horse of a Different Color: Moll and Lora who ride a fairy of the original Mothra called...
 Fairy.